Alfred Kwame Agbesi

-Alfred Kwame Agbesi (born 20 February 1955) is a lawyer and politician in Ghana.
-He belongs to the National Democratic Congress.
-He was the former Member of Parliament for Ashaiman (Ghana parliament constituency) and a former Deputy majority leader of Parliament of Ghana under John Dramani Mahama administration.
+Alfred Kwame Agbesi (20 February 1955 – 2 May 2025) was a Ghanaian lawyer and politician.
+He belonged to the National Democratic Congress.
+He was once Member of Parliament for Ashaiman and a Deputy majority leader of Parliament of Ghana under the John Dramani Mahama administration.

 Early life and education

 Alfred Kwame Agbesi was born on 20 February 1955.
-He was hails from Agave-Afedume in the Volta Region of Ghana.
+He hailed from Agave-Afedume in British Togoland (now in the Volta Region of Ghana).
 He was educated in Ghana.
-He holds Bachelor of Laws degree from the University of Ghana, Legon in 1979 and BL (GSL) 1981.
+He held Bachelor of Laws degree from the University of Ghana, Legon in 1979 and BL (GSL) 1981.

 Career

-He worked with the judicial service of Ghana as a Lawyer before he became a member of parliament for Ashaiman.
-He is thus a lawyer and Ghanaian politician by profession.
+Agbesi worked with the judicial service of Ghana as a lawyer before he became a member of parliament for Ashaiman.
+He was thus a lawyer and Ghanaian politician by profession.

 Political career

 Alfred Agbesi was the member of Ghana's parliament for Ashaiman Constituency from 2005 up till 2016 when he lost to the current member of Parliament for the Ashaiman constituency Ernest Norgbey in the Primaries of the National Democratic Congress in 2015.

 After being elected in 2008 he was chosen as a member of Ghana delegation to the ECOWAS Parliament in Abuja, Nigeria in 2009 and again in 2013 to represent Ghana.